meshach5667/TrendScout/README.md

 ## Customization

-You can easily customize TrendBot by modifying the trend categories, adjusting the UI, or extending the AI capabilities.
+You can easily customize TrendScout by modifying the trend categories, adjusting the UI, or extending the AI capabilities.
 Refer to the source code comments for guidance on making changes.

-Start using TrendBot today and revolutionize how you stay informed and create content!
+Start using TrendScout today and revolutionize how you stay informed and create content!